 Pictured: Alex Egi and Neil Sullusky at KPU

-The Brewing and Brewery Operations diploma program launched at the KPU Langley campus in 2014.
-As the BC craft beer industry rapidly expanded, so did the need for qualified, well educated staff.
-In 2013 KPU responded to this need by putting together an industry advisory council with the intent of not only providing a option for education in BC but also to develop a curriculum that met the specific needs of the local industry.
-Building a state-of-the-art brewery on campus was essential for the program to provide a place for the students to develop hands-on skills in addition to academic theory during the two year program.
+As the BC craft beer industry has rapidly expanded, so has the need for qualified, well-educated brewery staff.
+In 2013, Kwantlen Polytechnic University (KPU) put together an industry advisory council with the intent of providing an option for education in BC and developing a curriculum that met the specific needs of the local industry.
+The Brewing and Brewery Operations diploma program launched at KPU’s Langley campus in 2014.
+The two-year program includes academic subjects, and students develop hands-on skills working in the state-of-the-art brewery purpose-built on campus.

 Mike Garson (of Mike’s Craft Beer) and I toured the facility in early November.
 This is no cute mock-up, the 4,500 square foot space is full of gleaming stainless steel and has all the bells and whistles you’d expect at a modern brewery.
 “We always knew we wanted to have a good hands on practical component, we knew that we needed an actual real brewery because that’s what the industry really needs.
 There’s a lot of opportunities for just classroom based learning, but I think that nothing can replace experience”, instructor Alek Egi said of the brewery.

-Along with 12 200L fermentors the brewery houses 2 200L brite tanks, a new 400L brite tank, transfer and filtration equipment, kegging and bottling equipment, a grain room, a cold room and a growler fill station.
-KPU also made a significant investment into quality control equipment giving students opportunity to use high tech analytical machines that provide detailed information on samples collected throughout the brewing process.
+Along with twelve 200-litre fermenters, the brewery houses two 200-litre brite tanks, a new 400-litre brite tank, transfer and filtration equipment, kegging and bottling equipment, a grain room, a cold room, and a growler fill station.
+KPU also invested significantly in quality control equipment, giving students the opportunity to use high-tech machines that provide detailed analyses of samples collected throughout the brewing process.
 Although not every brewery will have access to this level of equipment, the process of data analysis is extremely important.
-“We are constantly collecting samples from every stage of brewing, we do that from the very beginning, from the very first brew day” Alek states they use this information in their course on calculations, determining things like brewhouse efficiency “and then be able to comment on where is the room for improvement, what can we do better?
-We try to combine all the hands-on practical knowledge with everything we do in the classroom and we go back and forth.”
+“We are constantly collecting samples from every stage of brewing.
+We do that from the very beginning, from the very first brew day,” Alek states.
+They use this information in their course on calculations, determining things like brewhouse efficiency.
+“And then [students will] be able to comment on where is the room for improvement, what can we do better?
+We try to combine all the hands-on practical knowledge with everything we do in the classroom, and we go back and forth.”

 Significantly, KPU is the only Canadian school to achieve recognition from the Master Brewers Association of the Americas.
 DeAnne Bremner, communications coordinator for the program, said of the process “It was very comprehensive what they reviewed, down to what kind of resource materials we supplied to students through the library, to how much brewing time they get, the equipment they’re learning on, to the backgrounds of all the instructors and the variety of all the courses they’re learning.
 It was a pretty cool acknowledgement that they looked at our program and said that you’re recognized as offering a standard of excellence and education around brewing.”